Greg-Art/Encode_Project1_OpenAI_API/readme.md

 # 🍳 Chef GPT
 Welcome to Chef GPT, a custom AI-powered model designed to assist with your culinary needs.
 This model can:

 - 🥘 Ingredient-Based Dish Suggestions: Provide dish names based on the ingredients you have on hand.
+(This can be done solely by Greg_Chef_GPT)
 - 🍲 Recipe Requests for Specific Dishes: Retrieve recipes for requested dishes.
 - 🧑‍🍳 Recipe Critiques & Improvement Suggestions: Offer feedback and improvements on existing recipes.